getzlab/DLBCL-Classifier/README.md

 evaluate the models use nohup commands - if your CPU is not able to tolerate the amount of jobs, consider modifying your local version to serially run the models.

-# Generation of the Gene Sample Matrix (GSM, updated 24 Sep 2025)
+# Generation of the Gene Sample Matrix (GSM)
+updated 24 Sep 2025
-Four python scripts in subdirectory src_python/gsm_generation_scripts translate somatic variants in common formats into a GSM with samples listed horizontally and DLBCL driver variants  vertically.
+Four python scripts in subdirectory src_python/gsm_generation_scripts translate somatic variants from common variant formats into a GSM with samples listed horizontally and DLBCL driver variants vertically.
 The GSM can then be input to the downloadable DLBclass app (https://data.broadinstitute.org/dlbclass) which assigns each sample to one of five possible classes.